mjmarte/mjmarte.github.io/index.md

 I am also a clinical speech-language pathologist (SLP) specializing in traumatic brain injury and stroke neurorehabilitation.
 Prior to my work in Boston, I was an SLP and clinical supervisor at the [Northeast Center for Rehabilitation and Brain Injury](http://www.northeastcenter.com), situated in the bucolic Hudson Valley, New York.

 When I am not working, I am spending time with my family, cycling, hiking, and reading.
-I like film, music, philosophy, science, and podcasts about these things.
+I like film, music, philosophy, science, basketball, and podcasts about these things.